Editor’s note: This post on Sponsored Jobs was updated February 2020.

 Every day, candidates come to Indeed to find the job that fits them best.
 Candidates can enter the type of job they’re looking for and where they’d like to work, and tailor what jobs they’d like to see by searching for specific salary ranges, job types, experience levels, and more.

-The search results they see are a combination of non-sponsored job listings (formerly known as “organic” listings) and Sponsored Jobs.
+The search results they see are a combination of non-sponsored listings (formerly known as “organic” listings) and Sponsored Jobs.
 These search results are then matched to the search terms entered and are sorted by relevance and the date the job was posted.
-However, you might be wondering: just what is the difference between non-sponsored jobs and Sponsored Jobs?
+However, you might be wondering: just what is the difference between non-sponsored and Sponsored Jobs?

 Non-sponsored jobs—what they are and how they work

-Non-sponsored job listings are jobs that are aggregated by our search engine or posted for free by employers.
+Non-sponsored listings are jobs that are aggregated by our search engine or posted for free by employers.
 New jobs are added to Indeed every day—10 jobs per second globally, to be exact.
-And as these new jobs appear, non-sponsored listings move lower in the search results.
+And as these new jobs appear, non-sponsored listings lose visibility over time.

 Therefore, it’s important to optimize your non-sponsored listings so that candidates want to apply to your jobs.
 But how can you make sure you’re getting the most out of your jobs that are not sponsored?

 First, it’s important to make sure your listings follow Indeed’s job posting guidelines.
-The requirements for high-quality listings includes things like being original and detailed with your job description, as well as not using offensive content or discriminating against candidates.
+The requirements for high-quality listings includes factors like being original and detailed with your job description, as well as not using offensive content or discriminating against candidates.

 Jobs that don’t meet these standards could be reviewed and required to provide extra information.
 Listings that are especially misleading or which compromise the job seeker experience can be made selectively visible, or removed from the search results altogether.

 Sponsored Jobs—and its advantages compared to non-sponsored listings

 Sponsored Jobs are based on a pay for performance model.
 Employers set a monthly budget and only pay when a candidate clicks to view your job.